 - Oxides of nitrogen (NO_X).

 - Sulfur dioxide (SO2).

+- Particulate matter 10 and 2.5 microns or less in diameter (PM10 and PM2.5, respectively).

 - Lead (pb).

 Carbon monoxide modeling was performed for roadway segments with high daily traffic volumes using traffic data prepared by the project traffic engineers, Fehr & Peers.
 Regional climate and meteorology conditions were assessed, and precipitation patters were mapped.
 In addition, sensitive receptors and land uses were identified.